 16.9.
-Risk and Insurance Financial Management
+Risk and Insurance Financial Management.

 - 16.9.1.
 All Value Band iv) procurements must have a risk assessment completed by the commissioning officer. - 16.9.2.
 All Value Bands procurements should give consideration to financial and legal risks of the proposed procurement.
 For Value Band iv) this should be recorded in writing. - 16.9.3.
 All contracts where there is direct advice and/or design services provided by a contractor, including all Consultancy arrangements, must include a requirement for Professional Indemnity Insurance. - 16.9.4.
-For Value Band iii) procurements all contractors must have and maintain Public Liability insurance and Employers Liability insurance of £5,000,000 or more as recommended by the Council and for Voluntary Aided schools, by the respective Diocesan Authority.
+For Value Band iii) procurements all contractors must have and maintain Public Liability insurance and Employers Liability insurance of £5m or more as recommended by the Council and for Voluntary Aided schools, by the respective Diocesan Authority.
 Value Band iv) procurement insurance values should be checked with the Council's Insurance Section, (note: sole traders with no employees are excluded from Employers Liability) and, for Voluntary Aided schools, with the respective Diocesan Authority. - 16.9.5.
 All variations to agreed insurance levels must be made in discussion with the Insurance Section and must be recorded in writing in the contract file. - 16.9.6.
-All potential Contractors to the Council shall have a contractor's viability assessment undertaken prior to being awarded a Value Band iv) contract.

-- 16.9.7.
-The Strategic Procurement Team shall procure independent financial appraisals if required by schools. - 16.9.8.
+The Strategic Procurement Team shall procure independent financial appraisals if required by schools. - 16.9.7.
 In the event of any doubt as to the Contractor's financial viability, or any non-availability of an external report, the commissioning officer shall seek expert advice.
-The Contractor may still be considered if the risk is deemed acceptable by the commissioning officer but if so this must be reported and agreed by the school governing body. - 16.9.9.
+The Contractor may still be considered if the risk is deemed acceptable by the commissioning officer but if so this must be reported and agreed by the school

+- governing body. - 16.9.8.
 Financial appraisals are not required when contracting directly with other local authorities, the Police, Crown Prosecution Service, Greater London Authority, Clinical Commissioning Groups, National Health Service, Her Majesty's Prison Service, Fire Brigade or other public sector bodies as agreed by the Head of Strategic Procurement (or their European equivalents in all cases).
-Such organisations are underwritten by Central Government(s) and thus are deemed financially viable at all times. - 16.9.10.
-Where there is doubt as to the financial viability of a contractor but the school has either no acceptable alternative provider or has decided to accept the level of risk then additional form of security to a level determined between Legal Services Contracts Team and financial services shall be provided such as: - A parent company, ultimate holding company or holding company guarantee where its finance proves acceptable. - A director's guarantee or personal guarantee where their finances prove acceptable; - · A performance bond, retained funds or cash deposit; - Any other security as determined by legal services. - 16.9.11.
-Following financial appraisal a contractor may need to provide further financial security.
+Such organisations are underwritten by Central Government(s) and thus are deemed financially viable at all times. - 16.9.9.
+Where there is doubt as to the financial viability of a contractor but the school has either no acceptable alternative provider or has decided to accept the level of risk then additional form of security to a level determined between Legal Services Contracts Team and financial services shall be provided such as: - A parent company, ultimate holding company or holding company guarantee where its finance proves acceptable. - A director's guarantee or personal guarantee where their finances prove acceptable; - A performance bond, retained funds or cash deposit; - Any other security as determined by legal services. - 16.9.10.
+Following financial appraisal, a contractor may need to provide further financial security.